The Mirror Girl

 Was whispering a promise on how she’d make an end.”

-On the empty scene, she stood empty as well and cold, wearing white paint on her skin, telling the story of someone else’s sin as it were all about her and herself.
+On the empty scene, she stood empty as well and cold, wearing white paint on her skin, telling the story of someone else’s sin as if it was all about her and herself.

 “I used to be a man; she stated, a man whose powers were great and whose will was even greater than any of his doings.
 I used to be strong and free to be whatever I wanted whenever I wanted to.
 But then this evil lady-girl who was cursed never to wash her face in tears of her sorrows came and cursed me well: to be a kabuki character forever, abandoned to a mirror’s magical powers.